substratusai/runbooks/docs/design.md

 #### .status.url

-This URL is used by the controller when other resources reference this Model.
-The controller can mount the artifacts into other Model containers for training, into Notebooks for development purposes, or into a Server for loading and serving the Model over HTTP.
+This URL is used by the controller when other resources reference this Model by name.
+The controller can mount Model artifacts into other Model containers for training, into Notebooks for development purposes, or into a Server for loading and serving the Model over HTTP.

 ```yaml
 status: